-Feral cats that are brought to area public shelters are typically unable to be adopted due to their lack of socialization and most often, their outcome is euthanasia.
+Stray and feral cats that are brought to area public shelters are typically unable to be adopted due to their lack of socialization and most often, their outcome is euthanasia.
+In fact, less than 2% of cats brought into shelters are ever reclaimed by an owner and the overwhelming majority of these cats are put to death in some shelters.
 Simply trapping and removing feral cats from an area has proven ineffective towards eliminating cats in an area, as new cats move into the vacated area, or one or two are missed with trapping and continue to reproduce and repopulate.
 The effective and humane alternative to trapping and euthanizing feral cats is trapping, neutering, vaccinating and returning the cat back to its area, or TNVR.
 To learn more about feral cats and feral cat management, click here.

 EFFECTIVE SOLUTIONS for nuisance cat issues